LolipopJ/gitalk-react/README.md

 - **Not compatible with older browsers**: Only guarantees compatibility with modern browsers that support [ES2020](https://caniuse.com/?feats=mdn-javascript_operators_optional_chaining,mdn-javascript_operators_nullish_coalescing,mdn-javascript_builtins_globalthis,es6-module-dynamic-import,bigint,mdn-javascript_builtins_promise_allsettled,mdn-javascript_builtins_string_matchall,mdn-javascript_statements_export_namespace,mdn-javascript_operators_import_meta).
 - **Depends on React runtime environment**: `react >= 16.8.0 && react-dom >= 16.8.0`.
+- **Some default values for parameters have changed**: Please pay attention when migrating to this component.
+  - `id`: Gitalk uses `location.href` as the default value, while Gitalk React uses `location.pathname` as the default value.
+  - `defaultAuthor`: Can still be used.
+Gitalk React has added a new parameter `defaultUser` to set the default user for comments, keeping the field naming consistent with the GitHub API.

 ## Features in Development

-- [ ] Feature: Support editing comments published by the user in Gitalk.
+- [ ] Feature: Support editing comments published by the user in Gitalk React.
 - [ ] refactor: Gradually remove dependencies on non-essential third-party libraries to reduce build size.
 - [ ] test: Add automated testing processes to enhance project robustness.
 - [ ] chore: Deploy preview environment.